jagregory/abrash-black-book/src/chapter-31.md

-In this chapter, I'm going to focus on one of my favorite 256-color modes, which provides 320x400 resolution and two graphics pages and can be set up with very little reof the VGA.
+In this chapter, I'm going to focus on one of my favorite 256-color modes, which provides 320x400 resolution and two graphics pages and can be set up with very little reprogramming of the VGA.
 In the next chapter, I'll discuss higher-resolution 256-color modes, and starting in Chapter 47, I'll cover the high-performance "Mode X" 256-color programming that many games use.